xandert93/infinite-scroll-blog/README.md

 - Stateful Functional Components
 - the useReducer Hook + the Context API
-- callback refs and Lifecycle Hooks
+- Callback refs, Lifecycle Hooks and PropTypes
 - the Intersection Observer API
 - the Axios HTTP library with ES8 async/await
 - the Styled-Components library.